Fedasil, the EU and return

 Adopted in 2005, the first global approach to the question of migration was conceived as a framework for action which would take into account all aspects of migrations, in partnership with third countries.
 These aspects may concern illegal migration (for example readmission agreements and the prevention of illegal migration), as well as legal migration (visa policy for example), and migration and development.
 It's in a way asylum and migration seen not only from the European perspective, but also from that of origin countries, transit countries and third countries.

-Fedasil is involved in three of them: Georgia, Armenia and Morocco.
-In the three cases, in the area of illegal migration, projects for the reintegration of nationals have been developed, for periods of several years.
+Fedasil is currently involved in two of them: Morocco (Sharaka project) and Tunisia (Lemma project).
+In both cases, in the area of illegal migration, projects for the reintegration of nationals have been developed for periods of several years.
 They aim at better coordination of the reintegration services offered by Member States thus complementing our Belgian reintegration programme.